jacvig/Processing-eBird-Data-with-R/README.md

 Code for creating a species list for a specific region/hotspot.

 outputs
 This folder contains species lists for various locations.
+They are not needed for running the code.

+data
+This folder contains data files exported from eBird.
+They are not needed for running the code.

 ## Please note
 I am using eBird data to teach myself data processing and visualisation with R. Therefore, the code is only as robust as my experience.